 Conclusion

-The ghost agent problem is going to get worse as agent adoption scales.
-Every company deploying agents at speed is creating this exposure: agents that survive their creators, accumulating in the environment with no oversight and no kill switch.
-The financial damage, security exposure, compliance failures, and reputation risk compound over time.
+The ghost agent problem grows with agent adoption.
+Every company deploying agents at speed is building this exposure: systems that outlive their creators, piling up with no oversight and no kill switch, while the financial, security, compliance, and reputation costs compound.

 The question isn't whether you have ghost agents.
-The question is how many you have and what they're doing right now.
+It's how many, and what they're doing right now.

-Learn more about how 1Kosmos stops unauthorized execution, eliminates ghost agents, and links every action back to a human, or reach out to our team if you have any questions.
+Learn more about how 1Kosmos agent authentication eliminates ghost agents, binds every credential to a verified human identity, and links every action back to a human.

 —